Have you lost the intimacy in your marriage and want to bring it back?

 It won’t take much to begin enjoying more intimacy in your marriage.
 Decide.
 Choose.
 Act.
 Your relationship deserves it.

 How do you play together as a couple?
 Has praying together brought you closer?
 How do you find/make time to talk?
-Is your physical relationship a blessing or a curse?
-Leave me some ideas in the comments.
+Is your physical relationship a blessing or a challenge?

 [ii] Dr Gary & Barbara Rosberg, The Five Sex Needs of Men and Women, 6